jleath/Gitlet/hw1/spec/hw1.md

 - Its mass (mass)
 - The name of the image in the `images` directory that it is associated with (image)

+Your instance varaibles must be named exactly as above.
 Start by adding in a constructor that takes in 6 arguments and intializes an instance of the Planet class.
+The signature of the constructor should be:

+    public Planet(double ??, double ??, double ??,
+                  double ??, double ??, String ??)

+<p class="redtext">Warning, do not give your parameter names the same name as these instance variables.
+If you insist on doing so for aesthetic reasons, make sure to use the `this` keyword appropriately (mentioned only briefly in lecture and not at all in HFJ).</p>

 All of the numbers for this homework will be doubles.
 We'll go over what exactly a double is later in the course, but for now, think of it is a real number, e.g. `double x = 3.5`.
 In addition, all instance variables and methods will be declared using the public keyword.